unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 ####<a name="serializer"></a>Serializer

-The Serializer determines how how to write topic records to the AVRO tile set format used by Aperture Tiles.
-The Serializer has four components, each of which is generally written in Java (Scala is also supported):
+The Serializer determines how how to read and write tiles in a tile set.
+The Serializer requires some supporting classes for the tile server to use it.

 - Serializer
 - Serialization Factory